Previous chapter | Index | Next chapter

 “What are you talking about?”
 Wei Wuxian snapped.

 “Have you forgotten already?”
 Wen Chao laughed, and the sound of his voice was as disagreeable to Wei Wuxian’s ears as ever.
 “Who knows what would’ve happened if I hadn’t caught you and Jin Zixuan during the competition?
-You should be thanking me to salvaging what little virtue you have left.”
+You should be thanking me for salvaging what little virtue you have left.”

 “I thank you for making it so easy to win back then,” Wei Wuxian replied.
 “You and the rest of your clan’s incompetent archers.”